api0cradle/PowerAL/README.md

 # PowerAL

 Current version: 0.90
+Version control will not be 100% until I have reached version 1.0.
+I use this area as my work area to commit my code.
+After version 1.0 I will be using a DEV branch instead for rolling changes.

 A Powershell module for interacting with AppLocker.
 Module is designed to be able to run in Constrained language mode.